 These pictures are all fantasy, of course.
 We don't have giant, garage-size walk-in closets; we have small walk-in closets if we're lucky and tiny reach-in closets if we're not.

 The 21st Century Closet Solution

-A typical closet provides truly terrible storage.
+A typical closet provides truly hostile storage.
 It is usually poorly lit, especially wherever you happen to be looking at the moment.
-Clothes get tangled, drop to the floor, are seemingly always out of sight or reach.
-There is no good place to store shoes, belts or ties.
+Clothes get tangled, drop to the floor, and are seemingly always out of sight or reach.
+There is no good place to store shoes, belts, or ties.
 It's a mess.

-Reach-in closets, a largely 19th century innovation, just do not work well for the 21st century's more extensive storage needs.
-Just as closets replaced armoires and wall pegs, now it is time for closets to be replaced by something more effective in handling the great quantity and variety of stuff we now need to store… more »
+Reach-in closets, a largely 19th-century innovation, just do not work well for the 21st century's more extensive storage needs.
+Just as closets replaced armoires and wall pegs, now it is time for closets to be replaced by something more effective in handling the great quantity and variety of stuff we now need to store… (Continues)

 The biggest problem with our closets is clutter - and the fact that most closets have a door.
 By shutting the closet door, the catastrophe that lies inside the closet is out of sight and out of mind, so we can ignore the clutter problem - until we have to actually find something, that is.
 Then it's hard to ignore.